Skip to content

 2. Pass the Exam

-Take and pass the approved proctored exam to demonstrate your food safety knowledge.
+Take and pass the approved online proctored exam from any quiet, private location to demonstrate your food safety knowledge.

 3. Submit the Application